 Abstract

 We study the problem of creating a character model that can be controlled in real time from a single image of an anime character.
-A solution to this problem would greatly reduce the cost of creating avatars, computer games, and other interactive applications.
+A solution would greatly reduce the cost of creating avatars, computer games, and other interactive applications.

-Talking Head Anime 3 (THA3) is an open source project that directly addresses the problem.
+Talking Head Anime 3 (THA3) is an open source project that attempts to directly address the problem.
 It takes as input (1) an image of an anime character's upper body and (2) a $45$-dimensional pose vector and outputs a new image of the same character taking the specified pose.
 The range of possible movements is expressive enough for personal avatars and certain types of game characters.
-However, the system is too slow to generate animation in real time on common PCs, and its image quality can be improved.

 Method